fraterrisus/walkthroughs/aethus/items.md

 *Where:* Crafted at either the [Crafting Bench](#crafting-bench) or the [Electronics Workbench](#electronics-workbench).

-*Blueprint:* Inside the oxygen dome at the foot of the swampy hill leading down to the **FIXME** Northeast of Alpha.
+*Blueprint:* Near the atmosphere generator, at the foot of the swampy hill leading down to the North of Alpha; or a whopping $4000 at RAPP-0.

 *Cost:* 1x [Basic Electronics](#basic-electronics), 2x (1x) [Kalynite Frame](#kalynite-frame), 5x (3x) [Solazine](#solazine)

-Extremely useful while you're exploring the Lost World; you should always have one on you.
-You will come across several Oxygen Generators dotting the landscape that are missing their batteries.
+Your first use for this object is to repair the elevator between Alpha and Beta.
+They're also extremely useful while exploring the Lost World; you should always have one on you.
+You will come across several Atmosphere Generators dotting the landscape that are missing their batteries.
 Plug one of these in and you've got an additional waypoint where you can refresh your oxygen tank, which is invaluable.
 In a pinch, you can take a cell out of one generator and plug it into a different one.

 {% endaethusitem %}
 {% aethusitem 'Programmable Splice' %}